bigkent1992/JobSearcher/README.md

 # JobSearcher
 Application for Android.
 Development in the process.

-The application is designed to find a job on popular belarusian sites at the same time.
+The application is designed to search a job on popular belarusian sites simultaneously.